yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-security/cloud-security-features.md

 ## Auditing

-Yugabyte supports audit logging at the cloud account and database level.
+Yugabyte supports audit logging at the account and database level.

 For information on database audit logging, refer to [Configure Audit Logging](../../../secure/audit-logging/audit-logging-ysql/).